-Based on recommendations from the CDC, the American College Health Association, and the State of Massachusetts Department of Health, Springfield College is maintaining the requirement that all students and employees who study and/or work in-person have completed the primary series of COVID-19 vaccinations (two doses of Novavax, Moderna, or Pfizer - preferred - or one dose of J&J) or otherwise have an approved religious or medical exemption.
-We also highly recommend that all students and employees stay up-to-date with their vaccinations and receive booster(s) when they are eligible.
+Based on recommendations from the CDC, the American College Health Association, and the State of Massachusetts Department of Health, Springfield College will no longer have a COVID Vaccination requirement effective May 15, 2023.
+We highly recommend that all students and employees stay up-to-date with their vaccinations.

 Students should send a copy of their vaccination card to email@example.com.
 Employees may send a copy of their vaccination card or complete the online attestation form which can be found on PrideNet under My Profile.

 Employees seeking a religious exemption from the College’s Vaccination Policy must submit a Religious Accommodations/Exemption Form.
 Employees seeking an exemption from the vaccination requirement for reasons related to health or a disability, would need to complete and submit the ADA Accommodations Request form.
 All such requests must be accompanied by supporting documentation from your healthcare provider.